 The Indus valley civilisation flourished on Indus River.
 Since, land was very fertile during ancient period many small villages cropped up along the river basin for cultivation.
 The water drainage system during Indus valley civilisation provided an excellent opportunity for improvement of trade and commerce.
 Farming was one of the major occupation during the ancient period.

 Along with River Indus another River is River Saraswati became a very important river for the growth and civilization during the ancient period.
 Many crops were grown along the river belts like the cotton, seasame, rice and Barley.

-In the ancient period India had a very large land mass which included the present Pakistan, Afghanistan, Burma, and Bangladesh.
-The Himalayas which act as a barrier and protect the Northern part of India were also present during ancient India.
-There were many rivers which are even mentioned in the holy books of Vedic civilisation.
 The Northern part of India has the huge Himalayan mountains and the Hindu Kush Mountains stand in the North West.
 The Southern Part of India which is known as Deccan plateau is surrounded by three seas namely Arabian sea to the South West, Indian ocean on the Southern side and the Bay of Bengal is towards the South East

 Some of the important rivers that were mentioned are Indus, River

 Sindhu, Gomati, Ganga, Yamuna, and Saraswati.
 River Saraswati which was very famous is not

 seen in the present India.
 These rivers were ideal place for cultivation.
 India